 Floor 2: 1970s - Present Collection

-The second floor of MoMA New York is devoted to prints, illustrated books, and audiovisual media.
+The second floor of MoMA New York is devoted to prints, illustrated books and audiovisual media.
 There is a café here as well.

 Floor 4: 1940s - 1970s Collection

-Floor 5: 1880s - 1940s Collection
+Floor 5: Collection 1880s - 1940s

 The sixth floor is dedicated to special exhibitions.
-From the large windows on the top floor, there are amazing views of Midtown Manhattan, where important buildings such as Rockefeller Center, St. Patrick's Cathedral, and Grand Central Station are located.
+From the large windows on the top floor there are amazing views of Midtown Manhattan where important buildings such as Rockefeller Center, St. Patrick's Cathedral and Grand Central Station are located.

-Isabel's Traveler tip
+Isabel's traveller tip

-For a short visit to MoMA, focus on the fourth and fifth floors, where the works of famous artists such as Warhol, Pollock, Matisse, and Cézanne are displayed.
+For a short visit to MoMA, focus on the fourth and fifth floors, where the works of famous artists such as Warhol, Pollock, Matisse and Cézanne are displayed.

-A brief history of MoMA
+A brief history of MoMa

 Other museums that may interest you